 Capital allowances grid

 The grid displays a summary of the various classes of capital allowance that are applicable for the current period.
-The supported asset types are:
+The supported capital allowance types are:

 - Plant & machinery – Main pool